kc01-8/photoshopCClinux/README.md

 You can install photoshop in different directory

-4. Make sure you have an internet connection and about 200mb traffic to download photoshop and its components
+4. Make sure you have an internet connection and 294.6M traffic to download photoshop and its components

 ## :computer: Installation